Stop Selling Appointments

 Frequently asked questions

-What should a treatment program include?
+What should a treatment plan include?

-How do I price a treatment program?
+How do I price a treatment plan?

 More guides